isabelarvelo/MASCOT-v1/README.md

 ## Data

 The dataset includes 115 audio recordings of classroom instruction from 30 elementary school teachers.
 The audio , label files, and intermediate forms of data used for the project are not included in the repository because it is not publicly available and contains sensitive information.
+The models are proprietary while in development, so they are not publicly available for the time being.
+If you would like to independenty test the models discussed, please contact me.

 ## Discussion